rusenask/lgc/README.md

-# Stubo proxy prototype
+# Stub-O-Matic proxy

 [![Build Status](https://travis-ci.org/rusenask/lgc.svg?branch=master)](https://travis-ci.org/rusenask/lgc)

-Proxy to work with stubo API v2 (which is still under development).
+Proxy to work with Stub-O-Matic API v2 (which is still under development).
 After setting it up - it will translate all legacy API calls to new format REST API calls.

 ### Example